Mayfly277/mayfly277.github.io/_posts/2022-09-07-GOADv2-pwning-part6.md

   - shadow credentials : the attack we want to do, we need a cetificate service on the domain

 - With GenericAll you can :
-  - ForceChangePassword : but on a real pentest mission you don't want to block a user by changing his password.
+  - ForceChangePassword : but on a real pentest you don't want to block a user by changing his password.
 And this is not very stealthy too.
 So if you can do another way this is fine :)
   - All the attacks available in the genericWrite part.